 The concatenation, ensemble and DIABLO_null classifiers performed similarly across the various noise and fold-change thresholds.
 The DIABLO_full classifier consistently had a greater error rate compared to the other approaches.
 Further the DIABLO_full classifier consistently selected mostly corDis variables as compared to the other integrative classifiers (Figure 1C).
-The simulation analysis indicated a trade-off in the DIABLO models with respect to discrimination and correlation.
-The DIABLO model could be shifted towards a discriminant model which selects more discriminatory variables (reduced correlation between blocks, null design) or towards a correlated model which selects greater number of correlated variables (full design) at the cost of a higher error rate.
-However, since DIABLO aims to explain the correlation structure between biological layers, the variables selected via the DIABLO_full model may provide a balance between important biological insights and prediction accuracy.
+Therefore, the simulation analysis highlighted how the design flexibility of DIABLO could achieve a trade-off between a discrimination or correlation analysis.
+A discriminative analysis focuses on the selection of discriminatory variables and disregard most fo the correlation between blocks (null design).
+A correlation analysis selects highly correlated variables across all datasets, but at the cost of a lower classification performance (full design).
+However, our next benchmark results on real biological datasets suggest that the variables selected by DIABLO_full still does explain the correlation structure between biological layers, and provide a balance between important biological insights and prediction accuracy.

-DIABLO provides superior biological enrichment by identifying differential molecular networks
+DIABLO identifies molecular networks with superior biological enrichment

-The ability of the DIABLO model (DIABLO_full) to explain the correlation structure between datasets (albeit with a compromise in the classifier performance), may improve the biological plausibility of multi-omic biomarker signatures.
-In order to explore this idea further, we applied various supervised and unsupervised approaches to real world datasets and evaluated their biological enrichment and connectivity between variables of different omic data-types (Table 1).
+We applied various supervised and unsupervised approaches to five multi-omics datasets and evaluated their biological enrichment and connectivity between variables of different omic data-types (Table 1).